Bayesian inference on Cox regression models using catalytic prior distributions: Catalytic prior distributions for Cox models

+The synthetic sample size $M$ should generally be as large as possible to reduce the randomness of synthetic data.
+However, the marginal gains vanish when $M$ exceeds a certain point, as the Cox catalytic prior density in \eqref{cat_beta_cox} will converge to the following as $M\to\infty$:

-The synthetic sample size $M$, in general, should be as large as possible, but in practice the returns vanish when $M$ exceeds a certain point.
-Without a universal value of $M$ that suits all problems, we advise the users to experiment with different values of $M$ based on the scale of their specific problem and available computational resources.
-To ensure the properness of the catalytic prior for Cox regression with $p$ covariates, we also recommend that $M$ is at least $4p$ based on the theory in Section~\ref{sec:theory}.
+where the expectation is taken over the synthetic data $(\boldsymbol{X}^*,Y^*)$.
+We refer to the prior \eqref{cat_cox_infinity} as the \textit{population Cox catalytic prior}.
+This convergence suggests that the randomness of synthetic data would eventually have a negligible impact on the prior and the posterior.
+With no universal value of $M$ that suits all problems, we advise users to experiment with different values of $M$ based on the problem's scale and available computational resources.
+To ensure the properness of the Cox catalytic prior with $p$ covariates, $M$ should be at least $4p$, as supported by the theory in Section~\ref{sec:theory}, particularly Remark~\ref{rem:norm-recov}.